Trump-backed Nawrocki assumes the Polish presidency and could steer a more nationalist course

-WARSAW, Poland (AP) — Conservative Karol Nawrocki will take office Wednesday as Poland 's new president, which could set the country on a more nationalist course — and cast doubt on the viability of the centrist government of Prime Minister Donald Tusk.
+WARSAW, Poland (AP) — Conservative Karol Nawrocki was inaugurated Wednesday as Poland ’s new president, which could set the country on a more nationalist course and cast doubt on the viability of the centrist government of Prime Minister Donald Tusk.

 Most day-to-day power in Poland rests with the prime minister, chosen by the parliament.
 However, the president holds the power to influence foreign policy and veto laws.